jdittrich/userNeedResearchBook/text/allURBook.md

 ## Wrap it up

 ![it’s done! (though you could still change some things or two…)](images/lego_houseFinished.jpg)

-The steps above do usually follow each other.
+The steps above do build on each other.
 But like in other creative tasks there will be a lot of going back and forth between steps of creating groups, assigning data to them and revising these groups.

-These iterations may also happen in parts of the analysis.
+These iterations may also happen in parts of the structure you create.
  For example, after you revised your overall structure, you find that a grouping should undergo a major change and you put all its data out.
 Then you are back to developing a structure for a part of your analysis.
-Or you notice that some notes that you moved in proximity can be summarized by a clear principle, and you jump straight to the revision of that part of the analysis.
+Or you notice that some notes that you moved in proximity can be summarized by a clear principle, and you jump straight to the revision of that part of the analysis, leaving the »fill in the data« step out.

 This process can take up some time.
-The process may never come to an actual halt, but it will slow down at some point.
+The analysis may never come to an actual halt, but it will slow down at some point.
 Continuing to move data may still do minor improvements but there are no big changes anymore.
 Review the data a last time.
-The analysis is finished and it is time to create communicate your results.
+The analysis is finished and it is time to communicate your results.

 <div class="example">